AaronLaw/my-setting/Raspberry Pi setup notes.md

 However, it is more pratical to login to it over network (192.168.0.101:8888) as I can paste the sync token. :)

+#### Start at boot

+You may want to set btsync to start when you boot your Raspberry Pi.
+To do that we will place a script in /etc/init.d/ and then register it with update-rc.d.

+    sudo nano /etc/init.d/btsync

+Paste the following code in the script:

+    #! /bin/sh
+    # /etc/init.d/btsync
+    #

+    # Carry out specific functions when asked to by the system
+    case "$1" in
+    start)
+        /home/pi/.btsync/btsync
+        ;;
+    stop)
+        killall btsync
+        ;;
+    *)
+        echo "Usage: /etc/init.d/btsync {start|stop}"
+        exit 1
+        ;;
+    esac

+    exit 0

+Then change the permissions, test, and register it to run at boot:

+    sudo chmod 755 /etc/init.d/btsync
+    sudo /etc/init.d/btsync start       # test that the script starts sudo /etc/init.d/btsync stop        # test that the script stops sudo update-rc.d btsync defaults

+#### Auto config

-Or, I can make it to be config to auto run after system start up:
+Or, I can make it to be configured to auto-run after system start up:

     sudo nano /etc/apt/sources.list.d/btsync.list